telerik/winforms-docs/telerik-presentation-framework/dpi-support.md

 ## How to Enable HDPI Support in Your Application

->important In R3 2017 we introduced the __EnableDpiScaling__ property that allows you to enable/disable this on a global level.
+>important In **R3 2017** we introduced the __EnableDpiScaling__ property that allows you to enable/disable this on a global level.
+This is a static property of __RadControl__ and must set before any controls are initialized.
+For example in the form's constructor.

+>important In **R2 2020 SP1** we introduced the **EnableImageDpiScaling** property indicating whether the RadControls scaling logic will be used to resize the images when the application is run in a high DPI environment.
 This is a static property of __RadControl__ and must set before any controls are initialized.
 For example in the form's constructor.

 Here are the two ways you can make your application DPI aware: